plantuml/plantuml-server/README.md

 ## Alternate: How to build your docker image

 This method uses maven to run the application.
 That requires internet connectivity.
-So, you can use following command to create a self-contained docker image that will "just-work".
+So, you can use following command to create a self-contained docker image that will "just work".

-*Note: Generate the WAR (instructions further below) prior to running "docker build"*

 ```sh
 docker image build -f Dockerfile.jetty -t plantuml-server:local .